-The young shepherd boy goes and reassures the king.
+The young shepherd boy reassures the king.
 “Let no one’s heart fail because of him,” he tells Saul.
-“I’ll go and fight with this Philistine.”
+“I’ll go and fight this Philistine.”

 It is a remarkable boast from a young boy, the eighth son of a poor family, who spends his days doing the menial work of tending sheep.